dcecile/first-orc-font/USAGE.md

 ## Files

 Thanks for downloading the First Orc font!
-Included in the ZIP file are six different font files:
+Included in the ZIP file are four different font files:

- - `FirstOrcShort-Regular.otf`: The standard 6x6 font
+ - `FirstOrcShort-Regular.ttf`: The standard 6x6 font
- - `FirstOrcTall-Regular.otf`: A double-height 6x12 variant of the 6x6 font
+ - `FirstOrcTall-Regular.ttf`: A double-height 6x12 variant of the 6x6 font
- - `FirstOrcShort-Regular.ttf`: (TTF format for software doesn't support OTF)
- - `FirstOrcTall-Regular.ttf`: (TTF format for software doesn't support OTF)
  - `FirstOrcShort-Regular.png`: (input file for `bitfontmake`)
  - `FirstOrcTall-Regular.png`: (input file for `bitfontmake`)

-After installing the OTF files (or TTF files if required), you should be able to select the font as "First Orc Short" or "First Orc Tall".
+After installing the TTF files, you should be able to select the font as "First Orc Short" or "First Orc Tall".

 ## Metrics